Modern Slavery Statement

 Policies in relation to slavery and human trafficking

 dunnhumby understands that people lie at the heart of this legislation.
-We have a responsibility to respect the human rights of, and an opportunity to make a difference to, our employees, customers, the communities we operate in and the people who work throughout our supply chain.
+We have a responsibility to respect the human rights of, and an opportunity to make a difference to, our colleagues, contractors, customers, the communities we operate in and the people who work throughout our supply chain.

 Due diligence processes

-• whether there are any known issues in the country of origin of our suppliers
+• whether there are any known issues in the country of origin of our suppliers; and

-• whether there are any issues in the country where services are provided, which may feature further down the supply chain for example in relation to the sourcing of materials and components.
+• whether there are any issues in the country where services are provided, which may have an impact further down the supply chain, for example, in relation to the sourcing of materials and components.

 dunnhumby has put in place several procedures to ensure that modern slavery does not occur in our business or supply chains.

-dunnhumby has comprehensive recruitment processes and procedures in place, including conducting eligibility to work in the UK checks for all employees to safeguard against human trafficking or forced labour.
-All colleagues have Terms and Conditions which are regularly reviewed in line with employment law and best practice.
+dunnhumby has comprehensive recruitment processes and procedures in place, including conducting eligibility to work in the UK checks for all employees, safeguarding against human trafficking or forced labour.
+All colleagues receive Terms and Conditions which are regularly reviewed in line with employment laws and best practices.

 Where we require the use of agency labour, dunnhumby only uses reputable employment agencies, the majority of which we have long-standing relationships with.
 If we engage any temporary staff from agencies, we work closely with the agency to ensure the necessary due diligence is conducted prior to their appointment, to safeguard against modern slavery.

-We recognize the importance of effective grievance mechanisms in mitigating the risk of modern slavery.
+We also recognize the importance of effective grievance mechanisms in mitigating the risk of modern slavery.

-Key Performance Indictors to measure effectiveness of steps being taken
+Key Performance Indicators to measure effectiveness of steps being taken

 We also monitor progress against the commitments we make within our Modern Slavery Statement each year.

-In FY24 we will provide ongoing training on modern slavery risks to our procurement teams, supplier management colleagues and internal business owners.
+In FY25 we will continue to provide ongoing training on modern slavery risks to our procurement teams, supplier management colleagues and internal business owners.
 We will further strengthen our ongoing due diligence processes for existing suppliers globally and improve awareness of our Code of Business Conduct amongst our suppliers.

 We will continue to strengthen our approach to managing the risk of Modern Slavery within our business.
 Our ambitions include:

-• Providing bespoke training on modern slavery risks to key colleagues including our procurement team, supplier management colleagues and internal business owners.
+• Continuing to provide bespoke training on modern slavery risks to key colleagues including our procurement team, supplier management colleagues and internal business owners.

 • Further strengthening our on-going due diligence process for existing suppliers, globally, prioritizing those identified as higher risk.